 Applicants who decide to attend Mississippi College that have met the required criteria but still have an incomplete admission file will have the opportunity to register for classes under a temporary permit.
 Required criteria are the conviction question, signature, and Bursar's Office clearance.
 The applicant must have an overall cumulative GPA of C (2.00) on all work attempted.
-The applicant will complete the Request for Temporary Permit to Register form in the Office of Enrollment Services.
 No financial aid will be applied to the student's account until their file has been completed.
-If the applicant does not complete their file, they will be withdrawn from classes (on the last day to withdraw with 100% refund) and a hold will be placed on their file until the admissions process is completed.
+If the applicant does not complete their file, a hold will be placed on their file and they will not be able to register for the following term until the admissions process is completed.